 Recruiters include ISRO, DRDO, Indian Railway, ABB, TATA Motors, General Motors, Fiat, Reliance Industries, Reliance Power Ltd, Ashoka Leyland, Mahindra & Mahindra etc.

-Best institutes (apart for the IITs and NITs) include ISM (Indian School of Mines) University, Dhanbad, Delhi Technological University (DTU), BITS Pilani.
+Best institutes (apart for the IITs and NITs) include:

-5.Civil Engineering/ Environment Engineering: As a student you will study Fluid Mechanics, Soil Mechanics, Design of Structures, and Structural Mechanics and water recourse engineering.
-And then as a civil engineer you will be building roads, buildings bridges, dams, canals, sea ports, power plants and airports!
+As a student, you will study Fluid Mechanics, Soil Mechanics, Design of Structures, and Structural Mechanics and water resource engineering.
+And then as a civil engineer, you will be building roads, buildings bridges, dams, canals, seaports, power plants and airports!
 This sector is looking up these days mainly due to the numerous infrastructure projects that are in the pipeline for India.
 It is a challenging profile but immensely satisfying as well.
-Also, with the reen way of living gaining popluarity across the world, the role of a civil engineer often overlaps with that of an environment enginner as he needs to plan his projects in an environment-friendly manner.
+Also, with the green way of living gaining popularity across the world, the role of a civil engineer often overlaps with that of an environment engineer as he needs to plan his projects in an environment-friendly manner.

 In general, a fresh civil engineer can make Rs 20,000 to Rs 30,000 a month.
 Someone with 15-20 years’ experience can earn Rs 75,000 to Rs 1 lakh a month.
 In the government sector, for example, the CPWD director general earns Rs 80,000 a month.